Spooky Goings-On in the Smokies

 The Volunteer Cat Club presents a “Halloween in the Hills” this year.
 Cat-lovers, dress yourself and your pur-fect furry friend up in Halloween garb and get judged.
 At the Evergreen Lodge on 4010 Parkway in Pigeon Forge.

 Dollywood is all decked out for the Harvest Festival and the park is dressed up in all its pumpkin and fall-like glory.
 Gorgeous Halloween lighting, costumed characters, parades, trick or treating, plus great rides to make your Halloween festivities even better.
+The Dollywood Harvest Festival and Great Pumpkin Luminights occur from September 24 to October 31.

 What could possibly be scarier than traipsing through a corn maze with zombies milling about?
 If that’s your thing, get to the Kyker Farms Corn Maze.
 It’s located in Sevierville, a short drive from Pigeon Forge.
 There is so much to do here — hayrides, haunted trails and a zombie blasterz that will be terrifyingly good fun!
 For tickets and information visit their website.